madhavms/micromesh/README.md

-## React Host Remote Example
+## React Microfrontend Host-Remote Systems.
+Financial Widgets used as remote system.

 This is an Micro-frontend host remote system implemented using React and Webpack module federation.
-Here the host application does module loading and dependency resolution of remote systems using the webpack module federation plugin.
+Here the host application does module loading and dependency resolution of remote widget using the webpack module federation plugin.

 In this application the widget(remote application) styles are isolated from host using style injection in shadow dom where the remotes are attached.